-- Offers turnkey design, rebate and solar contracting services
+Our turnkey design, rebate and solar contracting services

-- Handles all rebate & interconnection paperwork
+Our ability to handle all rebate & interconnection paperwork

 Yes.
 Without a battery backup system, your inverter will still need to disconnect your system from the grid.
-The reason is that utility workers will be working to repair the grid, and would be in danger if solar PV systems continued to feed power onto the grid.
+The reason is that utility workers will be working to repair the grid and would be in danger if solar PV systems continued to feed power onto the grid.

 Solar panels are extremely durable.
 They're built with a tempered glass top sheet that's specifically made to resist hail damage.
 If we experience a hail storm, the panels will most likely not be damaged.
-If the roof around your panels is damaged, your homeowner's insurance will recover removal and reinstall of the panels to allow replacement of the roof.
+If the roof around your panels is damaged, your homeowner's insurance will require removal and reinstallation of the panels to allow replacement of the roof.
 In the rare case that your panels are damaged by hail, your homeowner's insurance would cover the replacement of damaged panels.

 Since no two homes or solar PV systems are exactly alike, the cost of your solar panel system installation will entirely depend on the size of your system to meet your energy needs.